MithileshGungah/Data-Science-Portfolio/README.md

   <img src="LLM_Boroughs.png" alt="AI-generated cognitive maps of London" width="505" height="340">
 </p>

-Large language models are increasingly acting as spatial gatekeepers for mapping, search, and location discovery.
+Large language models are increasingly becoming spatial gatekeepers for mapping, search, and location discovery.
 This project investigates how multimodal LLMs internally represent urban space, using London as a controlled case study.

 Through large-scale classification experiments, the project reconstructs AI-generated cognitive maps and analyses how models prioritise or suppress different parts of the city.